 black front door

 You’ll need some supplies like primer, a ladder or step stool for easier access (depending on how high your door is), plus a quart of exterior grade paint.
+This is one of the most common home renovations and it makes a great starter project.

 Replacing builder grade light fixtures (I’m looking at you boob lights!) is a sure-fire way to improve the look of your new home.
 It may seem like an intimidating task for a DIY project, but it’s actually very simple once you take the necessary precautions.

+Be sure and follow proper instructions when installing your new light fixture.
 Turn the lights off at the circuit breaker, double check that they are off, then remove the existing lights.
 Pay attention to how the original light is wired (I like to take a photo) and install the new light the same way.

 Improve curb appeal after landscaping by clearing out overgrown bushes, planting flowers and installing a new mailbox.
 You don’t need any special skills to complete these tasks either!